keplernetwork/kepler/CODE_OF_CONDUCT.md

 4. Moderators are held to a higher standard than other community members.
 If a moderator creates an inappropriate situation, they should expect less leeway than others.

-In the Grin community we strive to go the extra mile to look out for each other.
+In the Kepler community we strive to go the extra mile to look out for each other.
 Don’t just aim to be technically unimpeachable, try to be your best self.
 In particular, avoid flirting with offensive or sensitive issues, particularly if they’re off-topic; this all too often leads to unnecessary fights, hurt feelings, and damaged trust; worse, it can drive people away from the community entirely.

 And if someone takes issue with something you said or did, resist the urge to be defensive.
 Just stop doing what it was they complained about and apologize.
-Even if you feel you were misinterpreted or unfairly accused, chances are good there was something you could’ve communicated better — remember that it’s your responsibility to make your fellow Grinners comfortable.
+Even if you feel you were misinterpreted or unfairly accused, chances are good there was something you could’ve communicated better — remember that it’s your responsibility to make your fellow Keplerners comfortable.
 Everyone wants to get along and we are all here first and foremost because we want to talk about cool technology.
 You will find that people will be eager to assume good intent and forgive as long as you earn their trust.

-The enforcement policies listed above apply to all official Grin venues; including Gitter, mailing lists and IRC.
-For other projects adopting the Grin Code of Conduct, please contact the maintainers of those projects for enforcement.
+The enforcement policies listed above apply to all official Kepler venues; including Gitter, mailing lists and IRC.
+For other projects adopting the Kepler Code of Conduct, please contact the maintainers of those projects for enforcement.
 If you wish to use this code of conduct for your own project, consider explicitly mentioning your moderation policy or making a copy with your own moderation policy so as to avoid confusion.

 Adapted from the Rust Code of Conduct, itself adapted from the Node.js Policy on Trolling as well as the Contributor Covenant v1.3.0.